AlexBaam/Study-Buddy_IMR-2025-Project/README.md

 -We made it that every screenshot goes in a folder that gets created on the user desktop

--We tried 3 youtube tutorials about drawing, still didn't help.
+-We tried to follow 3 youtube tutorials about drawing on the whiteboard, still didn't help.

 ---